ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 ### Using FVP based on Arm Corstone-300 software

-The unit tests are built in the same as the CMSIS-NN library although in another location.
+The build for unit tests differs from the build of CMSIS-NN as a [standalone library](https://github.com/ARM-software/CMSIS-NN/blob/main/README.md#building-cmsis-nn-as-a-library) in that, there is a dependency to [CMSIS](https://github.com/ARM-software/CMSIS_5) project for the startup files from CMSIS-Core.
+This is specified by the mandatory CMSIS_PATH CMake argument.

-Here is an example:
+Here is an example for testing on Arm Cortex-M55:

 ```
 cd </path/to/CMSIS_NN/Tests/Unittest>